Incandescent lamps

 and give off light.
 That's the basic idea behind the incandescent electric light.

-Photo: A modern, electric incandescent lamp (left) and a close-up of the filament (right).
+Photos: 1) A modern, electric incandescent lamp.
 The filament is a length of tightly coiled tungsten metal stretched between two terminals that let the current flow through it.
+2) Zooming in closer, you can clearly see the coils in the filament in this shot.

 The only trouble is that an incandescent lamp has to produce an